cubiczx/TaxDown-senior-backend-challenge/docs/INSTALL.md

 6. Create a Connection in MongoDB Compass

-After installing MongoDB and starting the server, you can create a connection in MongoDB Compass by following these steps:
+After installing MongoDB and starting the server, you can create a connection in MongoDB Compass by following these
+steps:

 1. **Open MongoDB Compass**:
     - Launch the MongoDB Compass application from your desktop or start menu.

 2. **Create a New Connection**:
     - On the initial screen, click on the **New Connection** button.

 3. **Enter Connection Details**:
-      - In the **New Connection** window, enter the following connection string in the "Connection String" field: mongodb://localhost:27017
+    - In the **New Connection** window, enter the following connection string in the "Connection String" field: mongodb:
+      //localhost:27017
     - You can leave the other settings as default.

 4. **Name Your Connection**:
     - In the **Connection Name** field, enter `motorbike-shop-api` to name your connection.

 5. **Connect to the Database**:
     - Click the **Connect** button to establish the connection to the MongoDB server.

 6. **Verify the Connection**:
     - Once connected, you should see the `motorbike-shop-api` database in the left sidebar.
 If the database does not exist yet, it will be created automatically when you create a collection or insert data.

 7. **Explore the Database**:
     - You can now click on the database to explore its collections and manage your data.

 8. **To change MongoDB connection**:
     - You can edit the .env file.

 ###### Additional Note

 - If you have installed MongoDB as a service, you can also stop and start the service using the Windows Services Panel:
     - Press Win + R, type services.msc, and press Enter.
     - Look for "MongoDB" in the list, right-click on it, and select "Start" or "Stop".

 ##### MongoDB Installation Guide for Linux